 Reset TCP/IP stack Windows 10

-Search for and command prompt, Right click and select run as administrator.
-Now perform command below to completely reset TCP/IP configuration on your PC.
+Search for and command prompt, Right-click and select run as administrator.
+Now perform the command below to completely reset the TCP/IP configuration on your PC.

 - netsh Winsock reset